 - 3.3.1 The board or committee will need to address a number of key questions in conducting its evaluation.
-The following are "core" questions which will be applicable to every board/committee. - 3.3.2 In addressing how well it performs its key roles the board/committee will need to consider ... - Does the board/committee consider that it has fulfilled each of the responsibilities set out in its defined Terms of Reference within the Group's governance documents? - In fulfilling each of its responsibilities, how effective does the board/committee consider that it has been, and why? - What improvements could be made to enable the board/committee to more effectively fulfil its responsibilities?
+The following are "core" questions which will be applicable to every board/committee. - 3.3.2 In addressing how well it performs its key roles the board/committee will need to consider: - In fulfilling each of its responsibilities how effective does the board/committee consider that it has been and why? - What improvements could be made to enable the board/committee to more effectively fulfil its responsibilities? - How effective are communications and reporting lines with key

-- How effective are communication and reporting lines with key stakeholders, including funders and regulators? - Does the composition of the Board reflect the profile of Home Group's customers? - 3.3.3 In addressing the effectiveness of board/committee relationships the board/committee will need to consider ... - Does the constitution of the board/committee or do its processes hinder its effectiveness in any respect? - Are there effective working relationships between board/committee members, between the Chair and the board/committee members and with those senior managers who work with the board/committee? - Do board/committee members have a clear understanding of their responsibilities as board/committee members and the responsibilities of the board/committee? - 3.3.4 In addressing the extent to which it is composed of appropriate people the board/committee will need to consider ... - Has the board/committee secured the right mix of skills and experience are any gaps evident? - Where the board/committee has responsibility for its own recruitment, is it satisfied with its approach? - Are induction and training/development arrangements for board/committee members adequate?
+- stakeholders including funders and regulators? - Does the composition of the board reflect the profile of Home Group's customers? - 3.3.3 In addressing the effectiveness of board/committee relationships the board/committee will need to consider: - Does the constitution of the board/committee or do its processes hinder its effectiveness in any respect? - Are there effective working relationships between board/committee members. between the Chair and the board/committee members and with those senior managers who work with the board/committee? - Do board/committee members have a clear understanding of their responsibilities as board/committee members and the responsibilities of the board/committee? - 3.3.4 In addressing the extent to which it is composed of appropriate people the board/committee will need to consider: - Has the board/committee secured the right mix of skills and experience, are any gaps evident? - Where the board/committee has responsibility for its own recruitment, is it satisfied with its approach? - Are induction and training/development arrangements for board/committee members adequate?